yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 [first_raf]: https://developers.google.com/speed/docs/insights/OptimizeCSSDelivery
 #### preload

-An alternative technique to decouple the CSS's execution from its loading is to use `<link rel=preload` is order to trigger the CSS loading and only process it and take its rules into account once it's loaded.
-In order to do that, we can take advantage of HTMLLinkElement's `load` element.
+An alternative technique to decouple CSS execution from loading is to use `<link rel="preload">` to trigger the CSS loading, and only process it and take its rules into account once it's loaded.
+To do that, we can take advantage of HTMLLinkElement's `load` event.

 `<link rel="preload" as="style" href="async_style.css" onload="this.rel='stylesheet'">`

 <!-- Credit Scott Jehl for original technique -->

-You can also combine the two methods above in order to trigger a download of the preload resource, only after the document was painted in order to avoid having it contending on bandwidth with more critical resources.
+You can also combine the two methods above to trigger a download of the preload resource, only after the document has been painted.
+This avoids having it contend for bandwidth with more critical resources.

-The downside of these two methods is that the resource will be downloaded with high-priority, so it’s running a real risk of contending with other resources on the page.
+The downside of these two methods is that the resource will be downloaded with high priority, so it runs a real risk of competing with other resources on the page.

 #### Inapplicable media attribute
-Another way to trigger an early download of a CSS resource without triggering its execution is to use the `media` attribute of `HTMLLinkElement` with the `stylesheet` `rel` attribute.
+Another way to cause an early download of a CSS resource without triggering its execution is to use the `media` attribute of `HTMLLinkElement` with the `stylesheet` `rel` attribute.
-Such resources are being downloaded at a lower priority by the browser, yet not executed until the download has finished.
+Such resources are downloaded at a lower priority, yet not executed until the download has finished.

 An example may look something like this:
-`<link rel=stylesheet href="async_style.css" media="not all" onload="this.media='all'">`
+`<link rel="stylesheet" href="async_style.css" media="not all" onload="this.media='all'">`

 #### Progressive CSS loading
-The above methods all work but are not necessarily easy to use, as they require extra work in order to load your CSS in a performant way.
+The above methods all work but are not necessarily easy to use, as they require extra work to load your CSS in a performant way.

-What if we could change the way CSS behaves to make it easier to progressively load our CSS, and have it only block the rendering of the contents below it?
+What if we could change the way CSS behaves to make it easier to progressively load, and have it only block the rendering of the contents below it?

-That would enable us to [load our CSS whenever we actually need it][link_in_body], and the browser would just do the right thing.
+That would let us [load our CSS whenever we actually need it][link_in_body], and browsers would just do the right thing.

-Up until recently, that was (more or less) the way Firefox, Safari and Edge loaded CSS, but not Chrome.
-Chrome and other Chromium based browsers blocked the rendering of the entire page as soon as an external CSS resource was discovered, even if it was in the body.
-That meant that using that technique would have had a significant performance penalty in Chrome.
+Up until recently, that was (more or less) the way Firefox, Safari, and Edge loaded CSS, but not Chrome.
+Chrome and other Chromium-based browsers blocked the rendering of the entire page as soon as an external CSS resource was discovered, even if it was in the `<body>`.
+That meant using this technique would have had a significant performance penalty in Chrome.

-But starting from Chrome 69, Chrome aligned its behavior.
-This means that developers can now include non-critical CSS, using <link rel=stylesheet> tags inside their content, without it having a negative impact.
+But starting from Chrome 69, Chrome aligned its behavior with other browsers.
+Developers can now include non-critical CSS, using `<link rel="stylesheet">` tags inside their content, without it having a negative impact.

-One caveat is that Firefox doesn't always block rendering for in-body style sheets, which can result in Flash Of Unstyled Content (or FOUC).
-A way to work around that is to include a non-empty script tag after the `<link>` tag.
-That forces Firefox to block rendering at that point until all styles have finished downloading.
+One caveat is that Firefox doesn't always block rendering for in-`<body>` style sheets, which can result in a flash of unstyled content (or FOUC).
+A way to work around that is to include a non-empty `<script>` tag after the `<link>` tag, which forces Firefox to block rendering at that point until all styles have finished downloading.

 An example of the above would be: